teampheenix/StarCraft-Casting-Tool/README.md

 To update your [Twitch](https://www.twitch.tv/) title (and set your game to *StarCraft 2*) or [Nightbot](https://nightbot.tv/) command via click on *Update Twitch Title* or *Update Nightbot* you have to set your Twitch *Channel* and/or generate an corresponding access token.
 This can be done via *Settings: Connections*.
 Note that you can also change the title of twitch channels that do not belong to the user you have generated the access token with as long as this user is registered as an editor of corresponding channel.
 The format of your new title can be customized via the *Title Template* with the use of placeholders and specified under *Settings: Connections*.

 ### Background Tasks

+#### Automatic Score Detection
-To active the automatic detection of the score via the SC2-Client-API check the box *Score Update* of the *Automatic Background Tasks*.
+To active the automatic detection of the score via the SC2-Client-API check the box *Auto Score Update* of the *Background Tasks*.
 This score detection does only work if you either play or observe a decided game (game length > 60 seconds) with a pair of players that were specified on one of sets.

 Sometimes the order of players given by the SC2-Client-API differs from the order in the Observer-UI resulting in a swaped match score.
 To correct this you can activate Optical Character Recognition once you have to downloaded and installed [Tesseract-OCR](https://github.com/UB-Mannheim/tesseract/wiki#tesseract-at-ub-mannheim).

+#### Player Intros
 [![intro-demo](https://user-images.githubusercontent.com/26044736/30003831-4fe09b14-90c4-11e7-9593-439454d4e324.gif)](https://youtu.be/JNuAr63L0wM)

 Include the player intros as browser sources (using the full height and width of your display), active *Shutdown source when not visible* and assign hot-keys to make the sources visible.
 To automatically hide the browser sources of the player intros afterwards (only OBS studio) you have to install the [OBS websocket plugin](https://obsproject.com/forum/resources/obs-websocket-remote-control-of-obs-studio-made-easy.466/), activate it in OBS studio, specify the corresponding SCC-Tool settings under *Settings: Connections*, and name the intro sources accordingly.